 - Loss of security clearance

 - Dishonorable discharge

 No matter what, it is important to discuss your case with an experienced DUI lawyer.
-At jD LAW, our legal team has served clients throughout North County for more than 30 years and thoroughly understands the intricacies of local courts – including court-martials at Camp Pendleton.
+At jD Law Criminal Defense Attorneys, our legal team has served clients throughout North County for more than 30 years and thoroughly understands the intricacies of local courts – including court-martials at Camp Pendleton.
 You can trust your case is in good hands when you let us handle your defense.

 Beating a DUI conviction will come down to the nature of your arrest.
 There are many factors to consider, including the experience of the officer who arrested you, how your sobriety test was handled, whether the officer followed proper procedures, and how accurate any chemical tests were.
 We can employ several strategies on your behalf, including: